All projects

 None of the six interviewees had heard of Get It Done before we showed it to them.
 I expected that.

 What I didn't expect was how much they noticed.
 Every single person I talked to could list off problems in their neighborhood without thinking about it.
-Carlie went through graffiti on murals, homeless encampments, partial broken street signs, and dysfunctional streetlights in maybe ten seconds.
+Carlie went through graffiti on murals, homeless encampments, broken street signs, and dysfunctional streetlights in maybe ten seconds.
 Kriselda talked about potholes on her drive home and litter "all over the place."
 These weren't kids who were unaware of their surroundings.
 They were paying attention.

 What they didn't do was report any of it.
 The reasons were different from person to person, but they pointed in a similar direction.
 Carlie said the issues had been around long enough that they'd become normalized, and that she only really felt the need to report something if it was dramatic or in-your-face.
 Kriselda actually wanted to report things, but she didn't know who to contact for which kind of issue, and she also mentioned a quieter thing that I've kept thinking about.
 She said she was sometimes hesitant to report things because she didn't know what the consequences might be of "bringing up issues to people in power."
 That isn't a UI problem.
 That's a trust problem, and it's harder to design around.